scottishgovernment/arch-standards/organisational-standards/digital-first/principles/README.md

 ### Relationship to the High Level Operating Framework

 These architecture principles are complementary to those found in the [Scottish Government High Level Operating Framework](http://www.scotland.gov.uk/Topics/Economy/digital/digitalservices/HLOF) (HLOF).
-These principles focus on the delivery of specific transactional services where as thos in the HLOF focus on the delivery of the organisation as a whole.
+These principles focus on the delivery of specific transactional services where as those in the HLOF focus on the delivery of the organisation as a whole.

 ### Format of this document